matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 ]

 - All require .bold[building statistical models] and .bold[fitting models] to data to perform statistical inference
-- Model complexity can be huge for complicated searches (hundreds of parameters + systematics)
+- Model complexity can be huge for complicated searches
-- **Problem:** Time to fit can be .bold[literally days] (for MLE fits, worse if pseudoexperiments required)
+- **Problem:** Time to fit can be .bold[many hours]
 - .blue[Goal:] Empower analysts with fast fits and expressive models

 ---